swordysrepo/stockNotifications/README.md

 ## **Features:**

 - report changes of more than 2% or so in the day
-- desktop notifications
+- desktop notifications<picture of the desktop notification>

-- discord notifications (future update)
+- discord notifications (future update)<picture of the discord>
 - sound alerts (future update)